The Voting Smart Contract#

 Warning

 This contract is not meant for production.
 It is an example to illustrate how to use the standard library and the tooling Concordium provides.
 There is no claim that the logic of the contract is reasonable or safe.
-Do not use these contracts as-is for anything other then experimenting.
+Do not use these contracts as-is for anything other than experimenting.

 Preparation#

 Before you start, make sure to have the necessary tooling to build Rust contracts.
 The guide Install tools for development shows you how to do this.
-Also, make sure to have a text editor for writing Rust.

 You also need to set up a new smart contract project.
 Follow the guide Set up a smart contract project and return to this point afterwards.